Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm: VideoThinkBench and Evaluation

 \subsubsection{Evaluation Setup}

-\textbf{Video and Audio Evaluation}\quad We evaluate the answers from the video and audio \textbf{independently}.
-The \textbf{last frame} of each video, which should contain the written answer, is used for video evaluation.
-The audio is \textbf{transcribed into text} for audio evaluation.
-We report accuracies for video and audio, along with the rate at which answers are correct in \textbf{both modalities (denoted V $\cap$ A)} and in \textbf{at least one modality (denoted V $\cup$ A)}.
+\paragraph{Video and Audio Evaluation} We evaluate video and audio answers independently, using the last frame for video evaluation and the transcription for audio evaluation.

-\textbf{LLM as a Judge}\quad We adopt an LLM-as-a-Judge~\citep{zheng2023judging} approach for both video and audio evaluation, using GPT-4o~\citep{openai2024gpt4o} as the judge model.
-The model is provided with the last frame image (for video) or the transcribed text (for audio), with the evaluation prompts shown in Appendix~\ref{app:eval_prompt_text-centric}.
-Human alignment check shown in~\ref{app:human_alignment_text} validates the evaluation.
+\paragraph{LLM as a Judge} We adopt an LLM-as-a-Judge~\citep{zheng2023judging} approach for evaluation, using GPT-4o~\citep{openai2024gpt4o} as the judge.
+It is given the last frame or transcribed audio, as well as the question and the correct answer.
+Prompts and human alignment check are in Appendices~\ref{app:eval_prompt_text-centric} and~\ref{app:human_alignment_text}, respectively.